Jevaughn-W/snake-client/README.md

 ## Contorls
 - Press  `ctlr + c` while in the client terminal to exit the game
-- Movement ↑ ↓ ← →  w,s,a and d.
+- Movement ↑ ↓ ← →  w, s, a and d.
-- Messages z, x, c and v.
+- Canned messages z, x, c and v.